Hello! If you’re here, it means you’ve taken that first step toward investing in yourself as a writer. Congratulations!

 I coach writers at all levels of experience in all different genres.
 I work with writers on:

 - Establishing and growing a writing practice

-- Preparing for publishing on Amazon, Barnes & Noble, Apple, and Kobo
+- Publishing on Amazon, Barnes & Noble, Apple, and Kobo

 Where to Begin

 I always begin a coaching relationship with a brief written assessment followed by a consultation.
 The assessment is a two-page questionnaire designed to gauge where you are in your writing journey, the health of your creative life, and what style of coaching will work best for your personality.
-You should fill it out before our consultation and bring it with you (or send it to me via email for virtual coaching sessions).
+You should fill it out before our consultation and bring it with you (or send it to me via email prior to our session).

 During our initial consultation, we’ll discuss who you are, what you write (or want to write), and where you are in your author journey.
 I’ll ask you details about your writing habits, your story ideas, and what you think you most need help with.
-We’ll go over your written assessment at this time and identify aspects of your creative life that may need attention.
+We’ll go over your written assessment at this time and identify areas where you might benefit from help.

 The purpose of this consultation is twofold: It allows me to get to know you and understand how I can be of service, and it gives you a chance to understand my process, as well as the tools and structured guidance you can expect from our work together.
 There is no hard time limit for these consultations, but you can expect to spend around 45 minutes.